MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 - `"SecurityGroup"` (for security groups and Microsoft Entra roles)
 - `"ApplicationGroup"` (this option includes only groups that are assigned to the application)
 - `"DirectoryRole"` (gets the Microsoft Entra directory roles the user is a member of)
-- `"All"` (this will get all of the security groups, distribution groups, and Microsoft Entra directory roles that the signed-in user is a member of).
+- `"All"` (this gets all of the security groups, distribution groups, and Microsoft Entra directory roles that the signed-in user is a member of).

 Example: